On this page

 Please ensure you check the provisions of the awards or agreements which apply to your business and employees, along with their contracts of employment for any terms relevant to a public holiday.

-If you have any questions, Employsure advisers are always available to help – even on public holidays.
-For peace of mind, please call our Advice Line now on 1300 651 415 day or night.
+If you have any questions, Employsure is always available to help.
+For peace of mind, please call our Advice Line now on 1300 651 415.

 Get Workplace Advice Now